sam-falvo/incubator/cp.rv32/README.md

 Gaining access to these resources will require invoking higher-level services of the emulator.  **How this is done remains to be determined.**

+## Specifying a Program to Run

+When running, CP/RV32 will present a READY prompt, similar to but not the same as, BASIC.
+It is asking for something to do.

+    **** CP/RV32 V1 ****

+    READY; U8
+    _

+To run a program, simply type its name as it appears in the disk directory.
+For example, to run the HELLO application, which does little more than print out HELLO WORLD to the screen, type in HELLO and press enter.

+    **** CP/RV32 V1 ****

+    READY; U8
+    HELLO
+    HELLO WORLD!

+    READY; U8
+    _

+For this to work, HELLO must reside on the disk mounted in device 8.
+The U8 after the READY prompt is a reminder to the user that disk device 8 is what will be searched when looking for commands to run.

+If you want to run a program which is located on another disk device, you'll need tell CP/RV32 on what device to look for the command.
+To do this, you'll want to use the UNIT built-in command.

+    READY; U8
+    UNIT 12

+    READY; U12
+    _

+Those with CMD hard drives will be pleased to know that you can also specify a partition number in the filename as well.
+Note that this also works as expected for those using Commodore dual-drive floppy devices (e.g., the CBM 8050) as well.

+    READY; U12
+    4:HELLO
+    HELLO WORLD!

+    READY; U12
+    _

+Similarly, a pathname through several subdirectories can also be specified by placing it after the partition number.
+Note that CMD's HD DOS uses slashes to separate path name components, not colons; this is to retain compatibility with the older CBM DOS filename syntax rules.

+    READY; U12
+    2//some/subdirectory/names/here/:HELLO
+    HELLO WORLD!

+    READY; U12
+    _

+My understanding of SD2IEC-based storage devices suggests that it is compatible with the above path naming notations.

+NOTE: If, for some reason, you desire to run a command literally named UNIT, you can only do so by prefixing it with the partition number, like so:

+    READY; U12
+    UNIT 8

+    READY; U8
+    0:UNIT
+    ...

+If there is a space anywhere in the path name or file name, you must wrap the whole command name in quotation marks, like so:

+    READY; U12
+    "//ROOTED/PATH/TO/SOME DIR W SPACE/:A FILE NAME HERE" ...

+## Specifying Program Parameters

+The entire command input buffer will be passed as-is to the program you invoke.
+In this way, you can specify parameters to the program, including the name used to invoke the command itself.

+    READY; U12
+    ECHO HELLO WORLD!
+    HELLO WORLD!

+    READY; U12
+    _

+It is entirely up to the invoked program to interpret any command line options provided.
+General command syntax is not specified here.